siyuan-note/user-guide-en_US/3 FAQs.md

 ## How to adjust table rows and columns?
 {: id="20201224120448-eoju3re"}

-First position the cursor on the cell that needs to be adjusted, and then right-click to see the table adjustment menu.
+The <kbd>...</kbd> menu at the upper right corner of the table block has operation entries.
 {: id="20201224120448-yti3dvr"}

 ## How to turn pages in a slide show?